 Today the business has morphed into a stellar enterprise, with exceptional governance, employing business principles for personal, social and economic impact.
 It continues to develop entrepreneurial human capital and invests in early to growth-stage impact enterprises and selected large scale established businesses.

-LifeCo strives to build a sustainable nation of champions by serving as a catalyst – providing essential projects in entrepreneurial education, as well as support for and investment in socio-environmental impact enterprises.
+LifeCo strives to build a sustainable nation of champions by serving as a catalyst – providing essential projects in entrepreneurial education, as well as support for and investment in impact enterprises.
 We work to reduce poverty and measured climate change mitigation strategies.

 Our dream is to be part of a generative economy, that does no harm and is shared by all.